haxsaw/hikaru/README.rst

 Finally, every hikaru object that holds other properties and objects have methods that allow you to search the entire collection of objects.
-This lets you find various objects of interest for review and checking against policies.
+This lets you find various objects of interest for review and checking against policies and conventions.
 For example, if we had a Pod ‘p’ that was pulled in with load_full_yaml(), we could examine all of the Container objects
 with:

 .. code:: python